This article is written for FME 2025.0 and older. FME 2025.1+ users

 Caveats

-- To use an encrypted private key in FME will require setting the passphrase when generating the private key file with OpenSSL.
+- To use an encrypted private key in FME, you must set the passphrase when generating the private key file with OpenSSL.
 The passphrase is set to the value of private_key_file_pwd in the connection.

 - Ensure OpenSSL v3.x is used to create the private and public keys